richardalvero/rca-capture-card/README.md

 * Created an overall architecture design using VHDL,
 * Ordered all necessary hardware for the basic function of the capture card, and
 * Experimented with a small NTSC version RCA camera
+* Received an output from the video decoder IC
+* Received an output from the USB FIFO IC

-We intend to keep making good progress with this product into the next semester, with more time to focus soley on this device.
+We intend to keep making good progress with this product, with more time to focus on bug fixes and testing.

 See the [open issues](https://github.com/richardalvero/rca-capture-card/issues) for a list of proposed features (and known issues).